Pilar Khoury

-Pilar Tony Khoury (بيلار توني خوري; born 25 August 1994) is a footballer who plays as a forward for French Division 2 Féminine club Nantes and the Lebanon national team.
+Pilar Tony Khoury (بيلار توني خوري; born 25 August 1994) is a professional football coach and former player who is the head coach of French club Metz's under-19 team.

-Khoury played at the college level for the Ottawa Gee-Gees, the University of Ottawa's team; she left in 2016 as their all-time goal scorer with 58 goals.
-Khoury moved to France the same year, where she joined Albi in the Division 1 Féminine; she then played for Division 2 sides Grenoble, Saint-Étienne and Nantes.
+A forward, Khoury played at the college level for the Ottawa Gee-Gees, the University of Ottawa's team; she left in 2016 as their all-time goal scorer with 58 goals.
+Khoury moved to France the same year, where she joined Albi in the Division 1 Féminine; she then played for Division 2 sides Grenoble, Saint-Étienne, Nantes and Strasbourg.
+Khoury helped the latter team gain promotion to the Première Ligue in 2024.

-Born in Canada, Khoury is of Lebanese descent and has represented Lebanon internationally since 2021.
-She helped Lebanon finish runners-up at the 2022 WAFF Women's Championship, in which she scored her first international goal.
+Born in Canada, Khoury is of Lebanese descent and played for the Lebanon national team between 2021 and 2025.
+She helped Lebanon finish runners-up at the 2022 WAFF Championship, in which she scored her first international goal.

 Early life

 Khoury was born in Canada to Lebanese parents.
 She noted that she was surrounded by Lebanese people and culture growing up, due to the large presence of Lebanese diaspora in her area.